-The Host may send a Bulk request transfer (refer Section 3.4.8.1) consisting of one or more commands along with the associated data.
+The Host may send a Bulk request transfer (refer Section 3.4.9.1) consisting of one or more commands along with the associated data.
+Minimum requirement of buffer size in the USB I3C Device shall be equal to or more than the maximum packet length for the supported USB speed.
 To ensure that I3C Function has sufficient buffer to handle a sequence of commands, the Host may evaluate the Buffer Available structure (refer Section 3.3.2.5) returned by I3C Function, to determine if it should send a Bulk request transfer of certain size.
 Implementation details of memory resource management within the USB Device is beyond the scope of this specification.

-The amount of data sent in the Data Block of Bulk request (refer Figure 3-7 and Table 3-30) transfer shall match the Data Length specified in the COMMAND_DESCRIPTOR (refer Table 3-31).
-Similarly, the amount of data received in the Data Block of Bulk response transfer shall match the Data Length specified in the RESPONSE_DESCRIPTOR (refer Figure 3-10 and Table 3-33).
+The amount of data sent in the Data Block of Bulk request (refer Figure 3-8 and Table 3-37) transfer shall match the Data Length specified in the COMMAND\DESCRIPTOR (refer Table 3-38).
+Similarly, the amount of data received in the Data Block of Bulk response transfer shall match the Data Length specified in the RESPONSE\DESCRIPTOR (refer Figure 3-11 and Table 3-40).